MartinReinhard10/In-Situ_Soil_Optode_Control/README.md

 - Activate Virtual environment in terminal: ```` source .venv/bin/activate ````

 - Install requirements.txt to get all dependencies.
 In terminal: ```` pip install -r requirements.txt ````

+- In Raspberry Pi Terminal set permissions: ```` sudo chmod 0700 /run/user/1000 ````

+---

+**Connect to Imagaing System (Raspberry Pi) via VNC remote desktop**

+- On PC download software such as Fing.conm to get IP adresses on all devices conntected to mobile HotSpot

+  - Use the same mobile hotspot as the one used during configuration!

+- Download Real VNV viewer to PC and input Raspberry Pi IP adress to connect over WiFi

+- Open the folder containing the Python scripts and run GUI_Control.py to operate the system